skopylov58/java-functional-addons/README.md

 .retry();
 ```

-The fact, that backoff function takes current try number as parameter, will give us an ability to implement popular exponential backoff retry strategies.
+The fact, that backoff function takes current try number as parameter, give us an ability to implement popular exponential backoff retry strategies.
 The formula for exponential backoff is the following:

 delay<sub>i</sub> = min * base<sup>i</sup>